nablarch/nablarch-document/en/application_framework/application_framework/batch/nablarch_batch/feature_details/nablarch_batch_multiple_process.rst

         final Map<String, String> param = new HashMap<>();
         param.put("processId", processId);

-        // Create the DatabaseRecordReader to extract unprocessed data that you have pessimistically locked final DatabaseRecordReader reader = new DatabaseRecordReader();
+        // Create the DatabaseRecordReader to extract unprocessed data that have pessimistically locked by self. final DatabaseRecordReader reader = new DatabaseRecordReader();
         final ParameterizedSqlPStatement statement =
             DbConnectionContext.getConnection()